Date: June 1-12, 2020

 At the request of the Colombian Government and with the support of GIZ, CCSI prepared a policy brief focused on linkages from the mining sector in Colombia.
 The brief gives an overview of existing regulatory requirements, government policies and company programs to foster economic and infrastructure linkages.
 Based on the findings, the brief provides suggestions… read more

-The Executive Session on the Politics of Extractive Industries November 2019 Actors working on supporting progress on the governance of extractive industries (GEI field) have long understood the importance of political context in determining outcomes from EI and from interventions designed to improve these.
-Much less clear has been how to systematically integrate political concerns… read more
+Actors working on supporting progress on the governance of extractive industries (GEI field) have long understood the importance of political context in determining outcomes from EI and from interventions designed to improve these.
+Much less clear has been how to systematically integrate political concerns – related to power, interests/incentives and political systems – into this work.

 Legal frameworks, and how they interact, are often invisible in the day to day.
 Yet they are powerful forces that influence government actions and that help to shape who benefits and who loses from foreign investment.
 Understanding these legal frameworks, and how they interact, is critical for anyone concerned with how foreign investment can be… read more